vaisala-oss/sofp-example-backend/README.md

 To build this particular mock backend, you can use the Dockerfile in the repository along this documentation.
 Clone the project, then run:

-  docker build -t sofp/example-backend .
+  docker build --no-cache -t sofp/example-backend .

 To start the image (removing the container when stopped):